-(Due to the high amount of e-mail I receive regarding this education and career: If you are interested in training to become a Registered Holistic Nutritionist, please contact me via e-mail and I will send you a detailed sheet that can hopefully answer all your questions.)
+(Due to the high amount of e-mail I receive regarding this education at CSNN & it's RHN career: If you are interested in training to become a Registered Holistic Nutritionist, please contact me via e-mail and I will send you a detailed sheet that can hopefully answer all your questions.)

 I got laid off from a desk job and it was the (scariest) best thing that could have happened.
 Transplanted to Rainbow Road in the hippie capital of BC: Kitsilano, in Vancouver BC and training in Holistic Nutrition.
 It was a dream living with 9 fabulous Canadians & Europeans.
 Magical things happened as I worked to receive my diploma and I came back to the Okanagan in 2011.
 I spent the post-diploma summer working on an organic farm in Osoyoos in an apprenticeship.

 What I learned during my apprenticeship was the magic and fragility of nature, and how the dirt felt on my hands.
 I wanted everyone to take a summer doing that, drenched in sweat and just giving to the land, nothing monetary in return.
-It was the perfectly blue skied magical extension to my beautiful time at the Coast.
+It was the perfect dry heat, blue skied magical extension to my beautiful time at the Coast.

-When I moved again in Autumn to follow new love, I knew that I was ready to start up business.
-I didn't really know what I was doing.
+Autumn came and I knew that I was ready to start business.
 I started writing a blog from the perspective of my hippie 'alter-ego' Moonchild.
-My nickname from friends in Vancouver - but it was more of an online journal than anything else.
-I started doing small gigs here and there and since I had started brewing kombucha in 2010; I became a mad scientist in my own kitchen, and after a year of mastering "The Art", friends started asking to buy my kombucha.
+(A nickname from friends in Vancouver) but it was more of an online journal than anything else.
+I started doing small gigs here and there and since I had started brewing kombucha in 2010; I became a mad scientist in my own kitchen, and after a year of practicing "The Art", friends started asking to buy my kombucha.